Crock Pot Chicken Enchiladas are a quick and easy way to make a family (or crowd!) favorite! You can literally ‘set it and forget it!’.

 - 2 cups cheddar cheese or your favorite blend

-Spray the inside of your slow cooker with no stick spray.
+Spray the inside of a 6qt slow cooker with cooking spray.
 Pour 1/4 cup enchilada sauce to cover bottom.

 Combine shredded chicken, salsa, corn, beans, chiles and about 1/2 cup of the enchilada sauce.